 - Please be as specific as possible when describing the records being sought.
-If you choose to not use the above form, include your contact information, whether the request is for commercial purposes, and whether the request is for electronic records, copies of the records, or for inspection of the records.
+If you choose to not use the online portal, you may do a written request.
+Make sure to include your contact information, whether the request is for commercial purposes, and whether the request is for electronic records, copies of the records, or for inspection of the records.
 See Copy Fees below.

 - Email, fax, mail, or hand deliver the written request to the Lake County State's Attorney's FOIA Officer, Nicole Farrow.